WEIYanbin1999/GITA/README.md

-# GIT
-This official repository of  paper "Rendering Graphs for Graph Reasoning in Multimodal Large Language Models""
+This official repository for paper "Rendering Graphs for Graph Reasoning in Multimodal Large Language Models"